-Changing our thoughts and adopting new behaviors can always help at some level.
+I work with people who want to recover and are interested in expanding their self-knowledge in part through transpersonal (inner wisdom) practices.
+Changing our thoughts and adopting new behaviors always helps at some level.
 But what happens when it is not obvious what type of new thinking or new behavior is necessary?
-Or when we have tried everything possible we can think of to make progress, yet our progress is stymied or slowed by some barrier we cannot grasp?
-Or when we have lost our sense of who we are or what really matters after a life-altering transition?
+When widely accepted recovery, spiritual or psychological practices do not always provide the growth or expansion they promise?
+When we have tried everything possible we can think of to make progress, yet our progress is stymied or slowed by some internal or cultural barrier that we cannot articulate or grasp?

 Our culture promotes the value of experts: people who can explain us to ourselves and help us live our best lives.
-They persuade, influence, and monetize us through social media.
+They persuade, influence, and monetize us through social media, often with the promise in changing us permanently in anywhere from 3-5 easy steps.
 They create “best practices.”
 Sometimes these best practices work and sometimes they don’t.
-The further away we are from the average, the less likely these best practices will fit our specific needs.
+The more disillusioned we are with the status quo, the less likely these best practices will fit our specific needs.

-In recent years we have witnessed the crumbling and underbelly of some religious, economic and other once highly-respected institutions that provided expertise and meaning.
+In recent years we have witnessed the underbelly and the crumbling of once highly respected religious, economic, and social institutions that provided purpose and meaning.
 Many of us are are now aware that external authorities and experts do not have all the answers, despite their strong assurances that they still know much more than we do.
 Many of us are reclaiming our right and responsibility to seek and find our own answers, both outside and within ourselves.
 Those of us who burn with a talent or impulse or creative urge to bring something fresh and evolutionary into the world recognize ourselves here.

 HOW DOES IT WORK?

-My practice is client-centered.
-The goal of the work is: 1) discovery of inner-knowing and guidance; 2) harnessing the will to explore, experiment, and become more aware of alternate skillful options; and 3) deliberate choice of more intentional, precise action.
+My work is client-centered and not technique driven.
+The goal of the work is: 1) discovery of inner-knowing and guidance; 2) harnessing will to explore, experiment, and become more aware of alternate skillful options; and 3) deliberate choice of more intentional, precise action.